 Low Back Pain - Exams and Tests

-If your back pain has lasted for less than 4 weeks, your doctor may hold off on testing.
+If your back pain has lasted for less than 6 weeks, it may be best to wait to do any testing.
 This is because most back pain goes away on its own in a month or so.

 Which tests are used?

 Sometimes other tests can be useful, such as a bone scan or an electromyogram and nerve conduction.
 These are used to look for bone, nerve, and muscle/nerve problems that might be causing low back pain.

 - Low Back Pain: Should I Have an MRI?